 The features in this post were hand-selected by a picky diva (that’s me) and some of them are affiliate links.
 If you buy via these, I may earn a commission on some of these awesome recommendations at no extra cost to you.
 Thanks for your wonderful support – Cat.

-The poster child for the Dolomites, the Tre Cime di Lavaredo are actually the symbol of the Dolomite UNESCO World Heritage site for a good reason.
-The three peaks themselves are a marvel, and this area also gives you insanely beautiful views of the more distant mountains.
+The Tre Cime di Lavaredo are the poster child of the Dolomite UNESCO World Heritage site for a reason.
+The Tre Cime peaks themselves are gorgeous, and this area also gives you insanely beautiful views of the more distant mountains.

 On a clear day, you’ll be treated to one of the most iconic views in the Dolomites as the three peaks glow gold in the sunlight.
 On more moody days, you’ll be treated to shades of grey and purple as clouds chase across the mountaintops.